simarjot0032/simar.github.io/post/Day34.md

   }
   ```

-* How to use textcontent
+* How to use textcontent.
 * How to use readonly and value attribute in js efficienty